 Set up Linux (Beta) on your Chromebook

-You can install Linux tools, editors, and IDEs on your Chromebook.
+Linux (Beta) is a feature that lets you develop software using your Chromebook.
+You can install Linux command line tools, code editors, and IDEs on your Chromebook.
 These can be used to write code, create apps, and more.

-Note: Linux support is still in Beta.
+Note: Linux (Beta) is still being improved.
 You might experience issues.

 - At the bottom right, select the time.